hmcts/azure-access-packages/README.md

   This is a default policy to be used if no specific requirements in setting
 - Database<br>
   Used for packages that grant access to DB related resources
+- Others (WIP)<br>
+  Add list here (WIP)

 ## Setting a Policy
 To associate a policy with an access package simple
-- Define the policy if no already exisiting.
+- Define the policy if no already existing.
 The policy definition looks like

 ```yaml
 name: "General"